Cloud-based EHR:

 Lower upfront costs, but potentially higher TCO over the years of usage

-Higher upfront cost, but lower annual expenses
+Higher upfront pricing but lower annual expenses

 2